 Permanent Affordable Housing

 These houses are fairly cheap and meant for either the homeless or for low-income families.
 Depending on who is in charge of the permanently affordable houses these can be either a blessing or a curse.
-In the best case scenario, you can live in one of these houses relatively long term and if you end up sawing enough money you could buy it.
-However some of these so-called “permanent affordable houses” make you sign long term contracts which they know you will not be able to either afford, getting out of these contracts could prove extremely difficult as most people do not even show up at in court.
+In the best-case scenario, you can live in one of these houses relatively long term and if you end up sawing enough money you could buy it.
+However some of these so-called “permanent affordable houses” make you sign long term contracts which they know you will not be able to either afford, getting out of these contracts could prove extremely difficult as most people do not even show up in court.

 These are houses from where you can rent one room and the kitchen and the bathroom is shared between the tenants.
 The only difference between having a roommate and living in a boarding house is that boarding houses are relatively cheaper.
 If you went to college and lived in the collages boarding house than you are probably familiar with the idea, although you might start asking urself why are you homeless with a college degree.